ad-freiburg/esa2018-experiment/BLOGPOST.md

 We understand intellectually how important they are, but we do not really treat them that way.

 **My bottom line:
-The reputation of the peer-review process is tarnished.
+The reputation of the peer review process is tarnished.
 Let us work on this with the same love and attention we give to our favorite research problems.
 Let us do more experiments to gain insights that help us make the process more fair and regain some trust.
 And let us create powerful incentives, so that whatever we already know is good is actually implemented